andrehertwig/admintool/admin-tools-core/README.md

 	# if CDN for external java script libs should be used
 	admintool.core.useCDN=true

-	# version of adminLTE i CDN is used
+	# version of adminLTE if CDN is used. for managed webjars this version should be used.
 	admintool.core.adminLTE.cdn.version=2.3.3

+	# version of fontAwsome if CDN is used. for managed webjars this version should be used.
+	admintool.core.fontAwsome.cdn.version=4.6.3

+	# if the stacktrace should be shown on error pages
+	admintool.core.showStacktraceOnErrorPage=true

 ```